 Within the app are settings to adjust the geofencing range, manage users (you can have as many users as you want, but they'll also have to install the Lyric app on their phones), set up HomeKit and Siri, and turn on Vacation mode.
 In the upper-right corner is an icon that alerts you to events, such as needing to change the air filter.

-Like the pricier Lyric Round, the T5 can connect to both Apple's HomeKit and Amazon's Alexa, so you can control it from other systems and link it with other smart home devices to create scenes.
+Like the pricier Lyric Round, the T5 is one of the best Alexa compatible devices and best Apple HomeKit products, so you can control it Alexa or Apple HomeKit systems and link it with other smart home devices to create scenes.
 The ecobee3 lite also connects to those systems but goes much further, and is also compatible with Samsung SmartThings, IFTTT, Wink, and Control4 systems, making it potentially more valuable to those who already have a smart-home setup.

 Also like the Lyric Round, and unlike the ecobee3 lite, the T5 has a geofencing feature, which means you can set the thermostat to turn on or off if it detects your phone is within a certain distance.
 This is probably its most practical feature, especially for those who don't have a set schedule of when they leave or return home.
 And, within the app, you can set the radius for as small as a few feet or as large as several thousand miles; the latter makes little sense, but at least you have the option.